Dion chante Plamondon: Accolades

 Dion chante Plamondon won Juno Award for Francophone Album of the Year in 1993.
 It also won Félix Award for Best Selling Album of the Year in 1992 and was nominated for Pop/Rock Album of the Year.
 "Quelqu'un que j'aime, quelqu'un qui m'aime" was nominated for the Félix Award for Most Popular Song of the Year in 1993 and "L'amour existe encore" was nominated for the Video of the Year in 1994.
 Dion was also nominated for the Félix Award for Female Vocalist of the Year in 1992, 1993 and 1994, and won in this category in 1994.
 Additionally, "Je danse dans ma tête" won MuchMusic Video Award for Best Adult Contemporary Video in 1992 and Dion was nominated for the Victoires de la Musique in category Francophone Artist of the Year in 1994.
 Dion chante Plamondon television special was also nominated for two Gémeaux Awards in 1992.

 Track listing

-All tracks produced by Jannick Top and Serge Perathoner, except "Je danse dans ma tête" produced by Romano Musumarra.
+All tracks produced by Jannick Top and Serge Perathoner, except "Je danse dans ma tête" by Romano Musumarra.